Yusuprozimemet/MyLearningApp/README.md

 ## Feedback and Support

 We value your feedback!
 If you have any suggestions or need assistance, please contact us at [yusup.rozimemet@gmail.com](mailto:yusup.rozimemet@gmail.com).

-## Contributing

-We welcome contributions from the community.
-If you’re interested in contributing to MyLearningApp, please contact us.

 ## License